emilianopessoa/trustly_challenge/README.md

 ## Running and debugging the applcation

 Note: After any 'Running' procedure below open this example link http://localhost:8080/api/github?url=https://github.com/scrapinghub/sample-projects in your browser.
-Note that you can change "https://github.com/scrapinghub/sample-projects" for any public repository.
+Note that you can change the url parameter for any public repository.

 ### Running the application from the command line.
 To run from the command line, go to project folder, execute `./mvnw spring-boot:run` and open the example link above.